kubearmor/KubeArmor/documentation/security_policy_specification.md

 * Selector

   The selector part is relatively straightforward.
-Similar to other Kubernetes configurations, you can specify target pods or a group of pods based on labels.
+Similar to other Kubernetes configurations, you can specify (a group of) pods based on labels.

   ```text
     selector: